keyboardAnt/optimal-stopping-game/README.md

 # optimal-stopping-game
-Based on Prof. Moni Naor's "Probability & Computing" course at the Weizmann Institute.
+Inspired by Prof. Moni Naor's questions in the "Probability & Computing" series at the Weizmann Institute.

 Requires Python 3.8.2.